Skip to Content

 Streamlined Application Process

-The FAFSA Simplification Act introduces a simplified application process, reducing the number of questions and making it more user-friendly.
+The FAFSA Simplification Act introduced a simplified application process, reducing the number of questions and making it more user-friendly.
 This means less time and effort spent on completing the application, allowing students to focus on what matters most – their education.

 Enhanced Accessibility